ethanbotelho/ethanbotelho.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in Real Analysis, Partial Differential Equations, and Number Theory.
+Hello!
+My name is Ethan Botelho, and I am a Ph.D. student in Mathematics at North Carolina State University.
+My research interests are in Real Analysis, Partial Differential Equations, and Number Theory.
+My Ph.D. research advisor is [Tien Khai Nguyen](https://tnguye13.math.ncsu.edu/).